eniac/Flightplan/testing/experiment_notes/test_memcached.md

 For FPGA:

-Test pcaps are located in testing/memcached/execution/pcaps.
+Test pcaps are located in P4Boosters/testing/memcached/execution/pcaps.
+The 2 files used are:
+	mcd_warmup.pcap as warmup packets
+	mcd_test_new.pcap as test packets

 Make sure that test pcap has around 10000 packets, as there were issues with huge page availability on the pktgen generator for larger packet numbers.